 Dearington use Lynchburg City Schools' Standards of Learning Enabling Objectives alignment as the guideline for social studies instruction.
 Resource specialists plan units and develop flexible schedules that allows small group instruction.
 Students are given many opportunities to demonstrate their learning through projects.
 Students enjoy teacher-developed Power Point presentations that present concepts and facts at each grade level.

 DESI is committed to the idea that a foreign language enriches a student's school experience.
-Every student receives thirty minutes of Spanish instruction daily.
 This instruction is correlated with the regular curriculum.
 Teaching children the basics in two languages reinforces the skills in both languages.
 In doing so, it allows the students twice as much time and opportunity to master critical concepts.
-Our Spanish faculty includes one full-time teacher and one part-time Spanish teacher.
-PowerPoint Presentation to the Virginia School Board Association.
+Our Spanish faculty includes one full-time teacher.